pgreaney/oragami-composer/project-spec.md

 ## Other Notes

 - Sample Composer.trade symphony JSON files will be provided during development showing full algorithmic complexity
-- Symphony rebalancing occurs once daily within the 15:50-16:00 EST window (closer to end time is better)
+- Symphony evaluation occurs daily within the 15:50-16:00 EST window (closer to end time is better)
+- Actual rebalancing is determined by each symphony's configuration:
+  - Time-based: Rebalance on fixed schedule (daily, weekly, monthly, quarterly, yearly)
+  - Threshold-based: Rebalance only when portfolio drift exceeds configured percentage
 - No modification of symphonies allowed - users must edit in Composer.trade to preserve algorithmic integrity
 - Symphonies contain complex conditional logic, technical indicators, and asset selection algorithms that must be executed precisely
 - Emphasis on reliable daily execution within the specified time window